-Proposals in this area should reinforce respect for international human rights norms within Turkey, counter gender-based violence, support LGBTI rights, promote the rule of law and freedom of expression, and/or strengthen the capacity of Turkish media and civil society in order to advocate for human rights and freedoms.
-Programs here may also aim to assist Turkish media consumers in identifying and responding to misinformation and disinformation.
+Proposals in this area should reinforce respect for international human rights norms within Turkey, counter gender-based violence, support LGBTQI rights, promote the rule of law and freedom of expression, and/or strengthen the capacity of Turkish media and civil society in order to advocate for human rights and freedoms.
+Programs here may also aim to assist Turkish media as well as media consumers in identifying and responding to misinformation and disinformation.

 Foster Turkish and U.S. Ties

 Proposals for this category should include programs to develop English language teaching/learning that also promote diversity, inclusion, and/or the representation of specific marginalized communities.
 Proposals are also welcome that promote STEAM education, develop networks between U.S. and Turkish STEAM educators and organizations, and encourage study in the United States.
 Activities would seek to build personal, educational, and commercial ties between the Turkish and American people and promote a positive understanding of the value of the relationship between the two countries.
 Proposals aiming to protect and/or restore important cultural and historical sites are also welcome.

 Call for Proposals is now OPEN as of April 26, 2021